 Resources are critical elements that support the execution of a process.
 These can include personnel, equipment, and materials, all of which are necessary to perform tasks efficiently and effectively.
 Proper resource management helps ensure that processes are completed on time, with minimal costs and optimal use of available assets.
 Effective allocation of resources is key to maintaining balance and preventing bottlenecks or overuse of specific resources.

 In the pizza delivery process, resources such as order takers, pizza makers, and delivery drivers were defined during the modeling phase.
-The next step is to set the total quantity available for each resource for the entire simulation.
-Once the total quantities are set, we can assign the number of resources required to complete each task efficiently.
+The next step is to set the resource type and the total quantity available for each resource for the entire simulation and resource costs.
+Once these are set, we can assign the number of resources required to complete each task efficiently.

 Defining resource quantities ensures that you have the right amount of resources available to meet the demands of the pizza delivery process.
 We’ll set the total number of each resource which will be available throughout the simulation.
 Proper allocation of resource quantities means tasks are completed efficiently, without overburdening any single resource.

-The table below shows the resource quantities for the pizza delivery process.
+The table below shows the resource type and total quantity for the pizza delivery process:

 In this example, there are two delivery drivers, representing the number of delivery drivers involved in the simulation.
-We’ll follow the procedure below to set the quantity for the Delivery driver resource, and then repeat the process for the remaining resources as listed in the table above.
+We’ll follow the procedure below to set the resource type and quantity for the Delivery driver resource, and then repeat the process for the remaining resources.

 In the toolbar, click